AndrewJBateman/ionic-angular-world-data/README.md

 * **Nav side-bar:** countries, oceans, favorites, about, dark theme toggle.

 * **Countries page:** Displays mat-card list of countries, displaying country flag, title, capital and region, for 'all' and 5 region sub-categories.
-Clicking on a country list item will show the country detail (no routing required - all done using *ngIf in the html content :-)).
+Clicking on a country list item will show the country detail (no routing required - all done using @if in the html content :-)).
 Country searchbar to search by country name.
 Fab icon link to map of country.
-* **TODO:** add function (custom pipe) to insert ',' in area figures etc.

 * **Oceans page** Displays a mat-card for each ocean using data from a local json file and an *ngFor loop.
 Menu popover with links to further info for each ocean.
 It was decided not to add 'favourites functionality' as there are only 5 oceans and they are easy to find.

 * **Maps page** Displays Leaflet map of country and surrounding area with Capital in an offset tooltip
-* **TODO:** Add boundary around country.

 * **Favourites** Displays user favourites and popover allows them to be deleted.
 Shows an image with text below if there are no favourites
-* **TODO:** Add sliding single favourite delete.

 * **About** Displays image with author credit and short info about the app with links to APIs used.
 Header includes popover with working links to Author Website, Github Repo & author website contact page